anasoid/iptv-organizer-proxy/.taskmaster/docs/prd.md

 **Scope:** Filter creation, management, and application

 **Features:**
-- Filter definition storage (database)
+- Filter definition storage (database - YAML in TEXT field)
 - Filter CRUD interface in React
-- Category-based filters (include/exclude)
-- Stream ID filters (whitelist/blacklist)
-- **Label-based filters** (filter by extracted labels: HD, FHD, 4K, country codes, etc.)
-- Keyword filters (name matching)
+- **Filter structure with two sections:**
+  - **rules section:** include/exclude rules
+    - Each rule has: name, type (include/exclude), match criteria
+    - Match by categories: by_name or by_labels
+    - Match by channels: by_name or by_labels
+  - **favoris section:** favoris rules (separate field)
+    - Each favoris has: name, target_group, match criteria
+    - Match by categories: by_name or by_labels
+    - Match by channels: by_name or by_labels
-- Filter rule builder UI (visual interface)
+- Filter rule editor UI (YAML format with syntax highlighting and validation)
-- Filter assignment to clients (multi-select)
+- Filter assignment to clients (one filter per client)
-- Filter application logic in API responses (SQL queries with label matching)
+- Filter application logic in API responses:
+  - **Stream Filtering Algorithm (for each stream):**
+    1. Iterate through all rules in the **rules section** (include/exclude only)
+    2. For each rule, check if stream matches (by name or labels, for categories or channels)
+    3. **If rule type is "include" and matches:** accept stream
+    4. **If rule type is "exclude" and matches:** reject stream (skip to next stream)
+    5. Continue checking remaining rules for the stream
+    6. After processing all include/exclude rules, check **favoris section separately**
+    7. For each favoris, check if stream matches
+    8. **If favoris matches:** add stream to that favoris category (with calculated ID)
+    9. Note: A stream can appear in both its original category AND in multiple favoris categories

+  - **Generate virtual categories from favoris section:**
+    - Iterate through all favoris in the **favoris section** (in order)
+    - Assign category_id starting from 100000, incrementing for each favoris
+    - Create virtual category for each favoris with target_group as category_name
+    - Process separately for live/movies/series based on API endpoint
+    - When client requests `get_live_categories`, return favoris virtual categories (100000+) **first**, then regular categories
+    - When client requests `get_vod_categories`, return favoris virtual categories **first**, then regular categories
+    - When client requests `get_series_categories`, return favoris virtual categories **first**, then regular categories
+    - When client requests streams by favoris category_id (e.g., 100000), return all streams that matched that favoris

+  - Match on name (partial string matching) or labels (exact match)
-- Filter preview functionality (show what client will see)
+- Filter preview functionality (show what client will see with virtual categories)
-- Filter templates/presets
+- Filter templates/presets (YAML files)
-- Import/export filters (JSON)
+- Import/export filters (YAML format)

 **Deliverables:**
 - Filter management components